5 Easy Steps to Get Your Website Ranked

 The use of links within SEO are still relevant today and how external and internal links continue to have a major influence on how well your site ranks.
 Review your links that are generated by your site and check whether they can be improved to work correctly.
 Be sure to check whether you have any broken links and fix them, use internal exact match anchor text within your website (but don’t spam it) and if your brand name is ever mentioned on the web, make sure they link to you to help increase your site’s authority.

-Even getting some of the basic optimisation techniques right can make a massive impact on your website ranking.
-Optimise for the right keywords and searches and you’ll see a great improvement in your visibility.
-For best practice, ensure that you use unique and creative titles and meta descriptions that look natural but are optimised for your website.
+Even getting some of the basic optimization techniques right can make a massive impact on your website ranking.
+Optimize for the right keywords and searches and you’ll see a great improvement in your visibility.
+For best practice, ensure that you use unique and creative titles and meta descriptions that look natural but are optimized for your website.
 You can also use structured data which is language which can be implemented onto your website to help search engines to read your pages better and understand what they’re about more clearly.

 The strategies outlined here should be considered a foundation for making your website visible in search engines, but they will require long term investment to ensure you can maintain rankings.

 Jamie Costello is a freelance marketing writer based in Manchester, UK.
 Writing regularly on topics to do with digital marketing in particular, he uses his knowledge from past education and employment to help conduct his articles.
 Jamie has had the benefit of working alongside various companies specializing in SEO Manchester-based to write this particular article and express his knowledge on the topic.